Africville National Historic Site of Canada

 Africville National Historic Site of Canada is a site of remembrance for Halifax’s African Canadian community.
 Once the location of a historic Black community, the houses were demolished in the 1960s and the land converted into municipally owned Seaview Park.
 Located at the north end of Barrington Street on Bedford Basin, below the A. Murray MacKay Bridge, Africville is a symbol of African Canadian community organization and a site of pilgrimage for people honouring the struggle against racism.
 The open landscape is marked by a sundial-shaped monument commemorating the former community.
 The designation refers to the landscape and its associated resources, including a few foundation remnants.

-Africville was designated a national historic site of Canada in 1996 because:
+Africville was designated a national historic site of Canada because:

 - prior to its relocation in the 1960s, this community was representative of Black settlement in Nova Scotia in its social organization and in its geographical and metaphorical position on the periphery of white society;